smarkets/marge-bot/README.md

 The most common source of issues is the presence of git-hooks that reject Marge-bot as a committer.
-These may have been explicitly installed by someone in your organization or they may come from the project configuration.
+These may have been explicitly installed by someone in your organization, or they may come from the project configuration.
 E.g., if you are using `Settings -> Repository -> Commit author's email`, you may need to whitelist `marge-bot`'s email.